axem-solutions/example/docs/led_blinking.md

-# LED blinking - example application
+# LED blinking - Example Application

 Let's create our very simple embedded application.

 !!! note

-    Instead of writing it yourself, you can check out the [example repo](https://github.com/axem-solutions/example) from GitHub, which is a working solution.
+    If you don't want to write the application yourself, you can check out the [example repo](https://github.com/axem-solutions/example) on GitHub, which provides a working solution.

-## The specification
+## The Specification

 We have 3 requirements:

-1. After power up, the LD2 user LED shall blink with a 1Hz frequency, 50% duty cycle.
+1. After power up, the LD2 user LED should blink with a 1Hz frequency and a 50% duty cycle.
-2. If the LED is blinking and the user presses the B1 user button, the LED shall stop blinking.
+2. If the LED is blinking and the user presses the B1 user button, the LED should stop blinking.
-3. If the LED is not blinking and the user presses the B1 user button, the LED shall start blinking.
+3. If the LED is not blinking and the user presses the B1 user button, the LED should start blinking again.

-## The implementation
+## The Implementation

 Create the directory structure for the application.